Submissions

 In accordance with the policies of the JTBC, authorship should only be claimed for those who have contributed substantially to the study.
 Adding of authors after submission should be avoided.
 For authors who do not have institutional affiliations, the city, state/province/territory and country should be provided.

-All manuscripts should contain and Abstract, which should be no longer than 250 words.
+All full length articles should contain and Abstract, which should be no longer than 250 words.
 The abstract should include a brief rationale and objectives of the study, summary of the methods, key results and implications of the study.

 Citations of references in the text are by the surname of the author and year of publication, e.g.: